Regularly updated, this webpage can give you the latest information on:

 1. NHS URGES PEOPLE TO GET THEIR VACCINATION

 The NHS in Sussex is therefore calling for all adults to get their vaccination appointments as soon as possible.
-The government may lift COVID-19 restrictions on 19 July if they think it’s safe and the more of us that have had the vaccine, the more likely that is to happen.

 Find out more about the Sussex vaccination programme: